 - other antidepressants

-Patients should not stop using this medication suddenly.
-They should speak to the doctor first, as they will need to decrease the dosage gradually.Some users have brought lawsuits, claiming that Cymbalta is very hard to stop using, citing withdrawal symptoms such as tunnel vision and "brain zaps."
-The plaintiffs say that the manufacturers played down these effects.
+Some people have brought lawsuits after finishing a course of Cymbalta, claiming that Cymbalta is very hard to stop using.
+They cite withdrawal symptoms such as tunnel vision and "brain zaps," claiming that the manufacturers played down these adverse effects.